rakky21/rpc/README.md

-# Note Taker Starter Code

-# Note taker
+# rpc

 ## Description
-In this site, you will be able to add as many note as you would like and delete them as needed.
+In this site, you'll be able to randomly generate a password according to your criteria.
+When you hit the "Generate Password" button, you will be prompted by some questions in order to generate the kind of password you would like.

 The application can be reached at: